Skip to main content

 Endpoint

 For Ollama, if you don't provide a host, we set it to localhost:11434.
-When constructing the URL, we preprend http:// if the scheme is not http or https.
-If you're running Ollama on port 80 or 443, you'll have to set OLLMA_HOST=http://host:{port}
+When constructing the URL, we prepend http:// if the scheme is not http or https.
+If you're running Ollama on a different server, you'll have to set OLLAMA_HOST=http://{host}:{port}.

 ┌ goose-configure